-12. Check on the kale chips and if they are not at a crispy state, keep them in the oven and check on them every minute or two until they have reached the crispiness you desire.
-Please be careful here, as there is a fine line between not-crispy-enough and burnt.
-Keep in mind that the chips will get a tad bit crispier after taking them out and letting them sit for a moment, so a bit under crispy is much better than over crispy.
+11. Check on the kale chips and if they are not at a mildly crispy state, keep them in the oven and check on them every minute until they have reached the crispiness you desire.
+Be careful here, as there is a fine line between not-crispy-enough and burnt.
+The chips will get slightly crispier after taking them out and letting them sit for a moment, so a bit under crispy is much better than over crispy.

 12. The finished chips should be mostly crunchy with just a touch of moisture.
 They should still have their bright green color and there should not be any burnt taste.